 We'd fought each other quite a few times.
-And a lot of those times, said fights would hurt both me and them.
-Disagreements are always present in every friendship.
-And you can't have a friendship without them.
+And a lot of those times, said fights would hurt both of us.
 A fight between friends is unavoidable.
 It's the apologizing and actually learning from each other that's the actual game-changer.
 A friendship – no, every relationship – has to experience pain.
 To experience danger and compromise.
 To experience those things helps people grow.
 Helps change people and make them better – and it helps the relationship grow immensely...if and only if the parties involved in the relationship are willing to actually come to an understanding.

-I sometimes find myself perplexed at how much I'd grown from where I was a year ago.
+I sometimes find myself perplexed at how much I'd grown from where I had been a year ago.

 Simply put, my parents and sister died.
 In a car accident of sorts.

-Something terrible happened.
-We were all in the car – I, my family – we were on our way home.
-Safe and sound, where nothing terrible would have happened to us.
-Where we'd have slept the night away and I'd have to dream nothing but good days while waiting for the night to turn into day and I'd have to return to school.
-Driving down the Moonlight Bridge – a large and magnificent bridge that was packed in traffic that night – my father nuzzled my hair as I drifted off to sleep, ready to be woken up when the time would come.
+We were all in the car – I, and my family – on our way home.
+Safe and sound, where nothing terrible should have happened to us.
+Where I'd have slept the night away and I'd have to dream nothing but good days while waiting for the night to turn into day and I'd have to return to school.
+Driving us down the Moonlight Bridge – a large and magnificent bridge that was packed in traffic that night – my father nuzzled my hair as I drifted off to sleep, ready to be woken up when the time would come.

 And just at that moment, night decided to turn.
 But into something horrifying – something too nightmarish to be the day.
-A time period that would be the bane of my existence from this point onward.
+A time period that was to be the bane of my existence from that point onward.

-When I woke, I was wounded.
+When I woke, I found that I had been wounded.
 Heavily wounded.
 But that was barely the issue.
 My parents had already died.
 My sister had still been alive at the time – miraculously unharmed.
 And yet I couldn't help but notice the coffins everywhere.

 Yes.
 Coffins.
 You read that right.
 Some were inside the cars, others were out.
 But they were there.
 On the streets.
-Standing, looming over my sister and I like they were animals and we were their prey.
+Many were standing, looming over my sister and me like they were animals and we were their prey.
 Their livestock.